JoinColony/colonyJS/docs/_Docs_GetStarted.md

 };
 ```

-Save the file, and run with `$ node example.js` - You should see your new cool colony and token appear on your privat blockchain!
+Save the file, and run with `$ node example.js` - You should see your new cool colony and token appear on your private blockchain!

 ## The Task Life-cycle
-Once the colony is configured and everything has been initialized, you can begin the task workflow.
+The most useful tool within a colony is the `task` method.
+Tasks are used to coordinate work, track reputation, and ultimately the only way to get paid through a colony.
+See [tasks](/colonynetwork/docs-tasks/) for a complete description of what tasks are within a colony.

 ### Create
 A newly created task must be assigned to a domain and must reference a `specificationHash` for the task's completion.
 Also known as a "Task Brief", the task specification is a description of the work to be done and how that work will be evaluated.